 Pizza Pasta Salad

-This Pizza Pasta Salad has all the flavors of a delicious pizza in a pasta salad.
-Mini pepperonis, olives, green bell pepper, cubes of cheese, tomato – all tossed in a vinaigrette.
+Pizza Pasta Salad has all the flavors of a delicious pizza in a pasta salad.
+Mini pepperoni, olives, green bell pepper, cubes of cheese, tomato – all tossed in a vinaigrette in this easy pasta salad.
+Warm up the leftovers of this Pizza Pasta Salad with marinara sauce for another meal.
+I love Italian pasta salad recipes and this one is great!

 PIZZA PASTA SALAD